codio/knowledge/source/instructors/setupcourses/custom-coach-extensions.rst

 Now you can open any of your assignments or projects and your extension will be visible as a menu item in Coach.
 You can test and make changes and once you're happy with it, :ref:`create a release<create-a-release>` and :ref:`deploy your assistant<deploy-your-assistant>`.

-..
-Note:: By adding an extension to your account or testing it in Development mode, it will only be visible to you and not your students—regardless of the **user_type** in **metadata.json**.
+.. note:: By adding an extension to your account or testing it in Development mode, it will only be visible to you and not your students—regardless of the **user_type** in **metadata.json**.
 This allows you to test and refine your assistant before deploying it to your organization.